SpeedyWeather/SpeedyWeather.jl/README.md

  0.0+0.0im  1.0+3.60727e-17im  0.0+0.0im
  0.0+0.0im  0.0+0.0im          0.0+0.0im
 ```
-And we have succesfully reobtained the `l=1,m=1` Legendre polynomial.
+And we have succesfully reobtained the `l=1,m=1` spherical harmonic.

 ## History